Updated: March, 2023

 You will fall in love with the aroma coming out of your cup.

-I’m sure you’ll enjoy it pure black without having to add anything.
+I’m sure many of you will enjoy it pure black without having to add anything.

 Of course, in case you’re used to adding milk or creamer – do so.